 -Opt for the right beam angle

 The beam angle of the dive light refers to the distance that the light travels on each side.
 The human eye has a beam angle of 180 degrees, but it will become restricted once you have your dive mask on.
 From 180 degrees, you’re limited to 100 degrees during a dive.
-This is why you need dive lights with an excellent beam angle to improve your range of vision.
+This is why you need scuba diving lights with an excellent beam angle to improve your range of vision.

 Up to 75 degrees – This beam range is found on dive lights where you can zoom the angle in and out.
 It’s useful for recreational dives and can be adjusted to as low as 12 degrees.
-This is a versatile choice if you don’t want to purchase multiple dive lights.
+This is a versatile choice if you don’t want to purchase multiple lights.

 Up to 140 degrees – Such a beam range is found on photography dive lights since it can flood the subject for excellent shots.
-It’s rare for recreational divers to use this beam angle.
+It’s rare for recreational divers to use this beam range.

 -Check the Kelvin rating

 Another thing that many divers overlook is the Kelvin rating.
 Kelvin is the measurement of the light’s temperature, of how warm it would be.
 This is also an important consideration for underwater photographers since it will affect the quality of the images.